Srisanmathi/Chat-Application/components/README.md

-Merging master and chat branch

-This is  chat branch
+This is my react naitve chat application using Firebase Realtime database!